tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/小程序 SDK/快速入门_intl_en.md

   });
 }

 /* Select a file to get the temporary path (with an image as an example here).
-For other types of files, see the official APIs of WeChat Mini Program. */ wx.chooseImage({
+For other types of files, see the official APIs of Weixin Mini Program. */ wx.chooseImage({
     count: 1, // Default value: 9
     sizeType: ['original'], // You can specify whether to use the original or compressed image.
 The original is used by default value.